Numerical study of Kelvin-Helmholtz instability and its impact on synthetic emission from magnetized jets: Results

-Modeling emission with evolving particle spectra helps in incorporating the additional physics due to radiative losses.
 Fig.~\ref{fig:Figure7_new} shows the synchrotron emission maps for the UNI-A case obtained at $t/t_{\rm a} = 2.25$ using the static particle spectra (top panels of Fig.~\ref{fig:Figure7_new}) and evolving particle spectra (bottom panels of Fig.~\ref{fig:Figure7_new}).
 In the A cases, for both approaches, we assume that the energy distribution of the ultra-relativistic emitting electrons is a power-law with spectral index $p=3$, and energy limits $\gamma_{\rm min} = 100$ and $\gamma_{\rm max} = 10^{6}$.
 The ratio of the number density of the non-thermal electrons to fluid number density is taken as $\eta^{\rm NT} = 10^{-3}$.
 As the initial distribution of non-thermal particles is a power-law for both approaches, the number of emitting electrons drops with an increase in energy which leads to a dimming effect in the intensity maps.
 The two bright features resembling a figure of eight which appear in these emission maps can be attributed to the magnetic field structure at $t/t_{\rm a} = 2.25$.
 The Kelvin-Helmholtz instability in the UNI-A case leads to vortex formation at the jet boundary.
 The magnetic field lines get concentrated at the edges of the vortices due to a local increase in jet density which results in increased emission from these regions.
-An enhanced dimming is seen in the intensity maps obtained with evolving particle spectra (bottom panels of Fig.~\ref{fig:Figure7_new}) at higher frequencies as the bright features completely vanish in the emission map obtained at a frequency $\nu = 43$GHz.
+An enhanced dimming is seen in the intensity maps obtained with evolving particle spectra (bottom panels of Fig.~\ref{fig:Figure7_new}) at higher frequencies as the bright features completely vanish in the emission map obtained at $\nu/\nu_{\rm sc} = 3.5 \times 10^8$.
 This difference is purely on the account of radiative losses due to the synchrotron process which is unaccounted for in the static particle spectra approach.
 Further, the UNI-A case which has a relatively lower initial axial sonic Mach number does not show any shock feature to energize particles undergoing radiative losses.
 Therefore, the non-thermal electrons lose energy with time due to the synchrotron cooling effect which results in the enhanced dimming of the jet emission at higher energies as cooling becomes more efficient at higher energies due to shorter cooling time.
+Using the evolving particle spectra, no shocks were captured in any of the A cases.
+For studying the impact of shocks, we ramp up the initial sonic Mach number to $M_{\rm s} = 5$ along the jet axis for all three configurations to study its effects on the jet emission.